20th anniversary of Stena Line switching the historic Larne - Stranraer service to Belfast.

 In 2010, Stena added the Belfast routes of DFDS to their portfolio, less than 6 months after DFDS had acquired them with the takeover of Norfolk Line.
 The £40m acquisition, which included 4 ships (the chartered Lagan Seaways and Mersey Seaways, plus owned Scotia Seaways, and Hibernia Seaways), occurred at the same time that it was announced that the Larne to Fleetwood service Stena acquired from P&O in 2004 was to close.
 Lagan Seaways and Mersey Seaways of course became Stena Lagan and Stena Mersey, and were later extensively refurbished and purchased outright from their owners by Stena.
 The Heysham freight ships Hibernia Seaways and Scotia Seaways became Stena Hibernia and Stena Scotia, with the former still serving Belfast having recently switched back to Heysham operations after a spell as the third ship on the Belfast to Birkenhead run.
 Two of Seatruck's impressive FSG class, now renamed Stena Performer and Stena Precision, were taken on charter in September 2012 to operate the Heysham route, however Stena Performer recently switched with Stena Hibernia to boost capacity on the growing Belfast - Birkenhead route.

-The original Stena Belfast terminal, at Albert Quay, is currently used by the Isle of Man Steam Packet for sailings from Belfast to the Isle of Man.
-Stena moved to a new state-of-the-art terminal on recently reclaimed land at Westbank Road in 2008, close to Victoria Terminal 1 and Victoria Terminal 2 which they would later operate after the takeover of the DFDS services.
+The original Stena Line Belfast terminal, at Albert Quay, is currently used by the Isle of Man Steam Packet for sailings from Belfast to the Isle of Man.
+Stena Line moved to a new state-of-the-art terminal on recently reclaimed land at Westbank Road in 2008, close to Victoria Terminal 1 and Victoria Terminal 2 which they would later operate after the takeover of the DFDS services.
 Indeed, only the container terminal at Victoria terminal 3 separates the 3 Stena terminals, with VT1 and 2 already next to each other.
 The facilities at VT4 are matched, if not bettered, by Stena's own port development at Loch Ryan Port (near Cairnryan) which opened in 2011, coinciding with the introduction of the current vessels.
 Loch Ryan Port is wholly owned by Stena Line Ports.

-Many other Stena vessels have, and will continue to visit Belfast, with Harland and Wolff often selected to maintain and refit Stena's Irish Sea fleet.
+Many other Stena Line vessels have, and will continue to visit Belfast, with Harland and Wolff often selected to maintain and refit Stena's Irish Sea fleet.
 Next year could see the maiden arrival in Belfast of Dublin to Holyhead's Stena Superfast X, a sister to our own Stena Superfast VII and VIII (though she has a totally different layout inside), with some speculating she could also see service to Cairnryan whilst covering the regular vessels.
-Rosslare - Fishguard veteran ferry Stena Europe has also been a visitor in recent years, and Stena Mersey has visited this year already.
+Rosslare - Fishguard veteran ferry Stena Europe has also been a visitor in recent years, while Stena Mersey has visited this year already.
 The recent sale of the final HSS 1500 Stena Explorer however means that it is likely Belfast has had its last visit of Stena's own fast craft, having been the sole yard for dry-docking for all 3 HSS 1500 class vessels since they were built.

 Title image: Stena Superfast VII and Stena Superfast VIII passing in Belfast Lough.
 Copyright © Alan Geddes.